AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 effort is required from the programmer.

 Also note that the example above is very rudimentary, so it doesn't take some of the side-effects of fixed-point arithmetic into account.
-In C, all side-effects deriving from fixed-point arithmetic need to be manually taken into account, while in Ada, the compiler takes care of selecting the right operations for you.
+In C, you have to manually take all side-effects deriving from fixed-point arithmetic into account, while in Ada, the compiler takes care of selecting the right operations for you.

 .. _VolatileAtomicData: